Podcasts & RSS Feeds

 Most Active Stories

-Elizabeth Blair is a Senior Producer on the Arts Desk of NPR News.
+Elizabeth Blair is a Senior Producer/Reporter on the Arts Desk of NPR News.

 On a daily basis, she produces, edits and reports arts and cultural segments that air on NPR News magazines including Morning Edition and All Things Considered.
 Her recent stories explored the rise of public humiliation in popular culture, consumers' changing media habits and the intersection of the arts and education.

 In this position that she has held since 2003, Blair's varied work has included profiles of actor Neil Patrick Harris, rapper K'Naan, and the band Pearl Jam.
 She has written and produced long-form documentaries on such cultural icons as Paul Robeson and Billie Holiday.
 Blair oversaw the production of some of NPR's most popular special projects including "50 Great Voices," the NPR series on awe-inspiring voices from around the world and across time in, and the "In Character" series which explored famous American fictional characters.

 Over the years, Blair has received several honors for her work including two Peabody Awards and a Gracie.